tlevine/www.thomaslevine.com/content/!/scarsdale-assessment-distribution/index.md

      src="<%= item.identifier %>wabeck.png"
      class="wide" />

-They, like many others, have the `41854 RES STAR` excemption code.
-Here are a couple other records with different excemption codes (from page 685).
+They, like many others, have the `41854 RES STAR` exemption code.
+Here are a couple other records with different exemption codes (from page 685).

 <img alt="Two records in the roll"
      src="<%= item.identifier %>685.png"
      class="wide" />

-The first record has both the `41854 RES STAR` excemption and the `41121 WAR VET` excemption.
-The `41854 RES STAR` excemption seems to deduct
+The first record has both the `41854 RES STAR` exemption and the `41121 WAR VET` exemption.
+The `41854 RES STAR` exemption seems to deduct
-$1,830 from the shchool taxes, as we found above.
-The `41121 WAR VET` excemption seems to deduct $1,010 from the county and village taxes.
+$1,830 from the school taxes, as we found above.
+The `41121 WAR VET` exemption seems to deduct $1,010 from the county and village taxes.

-The second record has no excemptions, so the assessed value equals the taxable values.
+The second record has no exemptions, so the assessed value equals the taxable values.

 If you look in the last few pages of the roll, you'll see summaries of these